Wow – 30 years in business!

-Remember that you can find us twice on Facebook: as a ‘person’ and as a ‘place’ which means that is twice the pleasure!
-You can ‘like’ us and ‘be our friend’.
-You’ll find out about our goings-on, some speaking venues, our staff’s twice monthly floral pick and helpful garden hints.
+Remember that you can find us on Facebook.
+Either on our website or on Facebook, you’ll find out about our goings-on, some speaking venues, our staff’s twice monthly floral pick and helpful garden hints.

 Mary Shearman Reid